pascallanger/DIY-Multiprotocol-TX-Module/docs/Transmitters.md

 # Compatible Transmitters

-Any Tx that provides a PPM output (like a trainer port, or a RF module bay) is compatible with the DIY Multiprotocol module.
-In practice, most of the documentation on this site is focused on building modules that slip into your transmitter’s module bay.

 There are two different options for the interface between the Mulitprotocol Module and the transmitter: PPM and Serial.
 The considerations are different for each.
 - **PPM** is more generic, easy to implement and will work with most transmitters.
-- **Serial** requires custom firmware on the transmitter but brings added functionality including telemetry and protocol selection through the Tx interface
+- **Serial** requires custom firmware on the transmitter but brings added functionality including protocol selection through the Tx interface.

+Any Tx that provides a PPM output (like a trainer port, or a transmitter with a RF module bay) is compatible with the MULTI-module.
+In practice, most of the documentation on this site is focused on building modules that slip into your transmitter’s module bay.

 ##PPM
 The DIY Mulitprotocol module supports industry standard PPM interface that works with all transmitters with either a module bay, and/or a trainer port.
 Even the older 72MHz FM radios support this standard.